sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC25/submitted_notebooks/current_mirror_ota_optimization/README.md

 The top level notebook to be run for the submission is **current_mirror_ota_optimization.ipynb**

+**The working directory for running this notebook must match the directory where the notebook file is located.**

 The flow shown in current_mirror_ota_optimization.ipynb comprises of the following:
 1. Install Python Libraries
 2. Generate Lookup Tables (LUTs) for C/ID